AdobeDocs/experience-manager-screens.en/help/user-guide/creating-custom-templates-multizone-layouts.md

    >These custom classes will be used in the css to set the width/height for these responsive grids.

    >[!NOTE]
    > You can add or remove the responsive grids based on the number of total grids you want.
-In this example, we showcase 2 grids in the first row and 1 grid in the second row, so there are a total of 3 responsive grids (r1c1, r1c2, r3c1).
+In this example, we showcase 2 grids in the first row and 1 grid in the second row, so there are a total of 3 responsive grids (r1c1, r1c2, r2c1).

-1. Copy `/libs/settings/wcm/designs/screens` to `/apps/settings/wcm/designs/` and rename as <project>-designs and update the jcr:title of this designs
+1. Copy `/libs/settings/wcm/designs/screens` to `/apps/settings/wcm/designs/` and rename as **custom-template-designs**

+1. Navigate to `/apps/settings/wcm/designs/custom-template-designs` and update the property *jcr:title* of **custom-template-designs** to **customtemplate-design**.

-1. update the /apps/settings/wcm/designs/<project>-designs/static.css content to match the following
+1. update the `/apps/settings/wcm/designs/<project>-designs/static.css` content to match the following

 ## Creating Custom Template with a Specific Configuration {#basic-flow-setting}